pknight24/worm-graph/README.md

 > wormgraph \<CELLCLASS\> \<CELLCLASS\>

-If only one cell class is passed as an argument, a dictionary of its connections will be returned.
+If only one cell class is passed as an argument, a series of its connections will be returned.

 #### TODO